AriFordsham/GHCWiki/commentary/packages/multi-instances.md

 - Cabal: fix up the dep resolver (kosmikus: anything still needed there?)

 - Cabal: ways? (this would be really easy, if we could get more information about installed packages back from ghc-pkg)

+- To handle flags and other config, add two new fields to InstalledPackageInfo: `install-agent: {agent-id}` which identifies cabal/rpm/etc and then `configuration: {free text}`.
+The interpretation of the configuration string depends on the installation agent, and need be known only to that agent.
+This way, agents can see if it was them that installed a package, and so they should know how to interpret the config string.
+For cabal this would include config flags etc. It should make it possible to reproduce a package, e.g. if we have to rebuild for some reason, or to get the profiling equiv of a normal instance.